Forecasting

 On the other hand, safety stock is a buffer inventory to mitigate uncertainties in demand or supply.
 It is meant to safeguard against unexpected variations in customer demand, supplier delays, or other disruptions.
 While anticipation inventory focuses on proactive planning based on anticipated changes, safety stock is a reactive measure to cover for unforeseen shifts in demand.

-Get the Right Amount of Anticipation Inventory with Inventory Planner
+Calculate Anticipation Inventory Correctly with Inventory Planner

 Because there are so many factors to consider when determining anticipation inventory, it’s nearly impossible to manually calculate how much stock to order and when for every SKU, product category, or sales channel while maintaining accuracy.
 That’s where Inventory Planner can help.